saysayani11/NGS_Ecoli_bl21/README.md

 Our work is based on this data that comprises a list of genes (both in OSB1 and OSB2) holding mutations and are specifically involved in export, secretion, and are a part of membrane entities.[See the files here.](https://github.com/saysayani11/NGS_Ecoli_bl21/tree/main/6_mutations_in_secretory_pathway_proteins)

 # Pseudocode for Transferring Annotations
+The script is in the main repo and here is a breakdown of how the scrip works:

 ## 1. Define paths to the files